Smoky Mediterranean Chickpea Soup with Roasted Red Peppers

 The Recipe

-Bowl of chickpea soup topped with herbs and feta cheese.
+Bowl of chickpea pepper soup with feta and herbs.

 Smoky Mediterranean Chickpea Soup